tc39/proposal-promise-any/README.md

 ## Proposed solution

-`Promise.any` accepts an array of promises and returns a promise that is fulfilled by the first given promise to be fulfilled, or rejected with an array of rejection reasons if all of the given promises are rejected.
+`Promise.any` accepts an iterable of promises and returns a promise that is fulfilled by the first given promise to be fulfilled, or rejected with an array of rejection reasons if all of the given promises are rejected.

 ## High-level API